 While you are in the area it is well worth travelling the aptly named Panorama Route which includes some of the most scenic parts of the province.
 Start in the north at the Blyde River Canyon with dramatic views into the valleys below.
 There is a great photo-op from a large protruding rock overlooking the so-called three rondavels, but not for the faint hearted.
 The route also takes in Bourkes Luck Potholes - a sculptural erosion in the river, God’s Window with panoramic views and the quaint town of Sabie and Graskop.
 The latter is home to the new gorge lift which takes you down to walks on the valley floor.
 Pilgrims Rest is a carefully restored mining town which has retained its rustic feel and you can even go panning for gold.

-These suggested itineraries should keep you both safe and entertained.
 Call Thompsons for accommodation packages including the Kruger National Park or you might want to splash out at one of the private game reserves in the area.
 Start planning your off-the-beaten-track 2023 holiday today.